Application guidelines for TIA Postdoc call

 As budgeting is based on the full cost model, is it necessary for the applicant to have own funding as well?

-- No, the Foundation will cover all costs for the time spent in the academic organization (12 months), but overhead costs are not covered for the time spent in the company (12 months)
+- The Foundation will cover all costs for the time spent in the academic organization (12 months), but overhead costs are not covered for the time spent in the company (12 months)

 Is it possible for one company to be an Industrial Partner in several different applications with different PIs?